-Number of Taxpayers: 245,000 permit holders.
+Number of Taxpayers: 150,000 businesses.

 Due Dates: For monthly returns, 20th day of the following month.
-Accelerated payment of 75% of June liability and different due dates apply for filers required to pay by electronic funds transfer.
+Accelerated payment of 85% of June liability and different due dates apply for filers required to pay by electronic funds transfer.
 For quarterly returns, 20th of the month following the sales quarter.
-For annual returns, February 5th, except individual use tax is due on April 15th.
+For annual returns, February 5th.
+Individual use tax due April 15th.